S. Jagathrakshakan: Career

 Jagathrakshakan was first elected to the Tamil Nadu assembly in 1980 when he contested from Uthiramerur as a candidate of Anna Dravida Munnetra Kazhagam (ADMK) under the leadership of MG Ramachandran.
 He is one of the first political leaders to establish a professional college.
 He started the Bharath Institute of Science and Technology in 1984, which later went on to become Bharath University in 2003.
-The branches of the college were opened in Pondicherry and Tamilnadu.
+The branches of the college were opened in Puducherry and Tamil Nadu.

 He was first elected to the Lok Sabha in 1985 from Arakkonam constituency and he served as the leader of ADMK parliamentary Party.
 After MGR's death, he sided the ADMK faction headed by MGR's wife Janaki and R.M.Veerappan.
 He contested from Uthiramerur constituency in 1989 state assembly elections ending up with fourth position.
 During the 1999 parliamentary elections, he got a Dravida Munnetra Kazhagam (DMK) ticket through R.M.Veerappan's MGR Kazhagam (he also served as the general secretary of that party) and won from Arakkonam constituency.
 He started a Vanniyar caste based party called Veera Vanniyar Peravai in 2004, which in August 2004, became Jananayaga Munnetra Kazhagam.
 He supported the Congress-DMK combine during the 2004 general elections, but did not contest.
 In 2009, he merged the party with DMK.
 He won the 2009 election from Arakkonam constituency as a candidate of DMK by defeating Pattali Makkal Katchi (PMK) candidate and former Union Minister of State for Railways R. Velu in Arakkonam.
 He became the minister of state for information and broadcasting and later went on to become the minister of new and renewable energy in November 2012.
 He did not take charge as a minister and after talks with Karunanidhi, the party chief, he was allocated the portfolio of Commerce and industry on 2 November 2012.
 DMK pulled out of the ruling UPA on 20 March 2013 following widespread protests in Tamil Nadu against the central government for not taking up the concerns of Tamils in Sri Lanka in the UN resolution against the alleged human rights violation against Tamils by Sri Lankan government.
 Jagathrakshakan resigned his ministerial post along with other members of the party.

 Jagathrakshakan married Anusuya on 9 September 1973 and the pair have a son and a daughter.
 He has visited and been part of visiting delegation to various countries.
 His primary interests are providing education to the down-trodden, helping orphans and physically challenged.
 He started a research organisation called Alwarkal aaiyuvumaiyam dedicated to the promotion of Tamil culture and art.
 He has authored 30 books, one of which was released by Mother Teresa.
 His favourite past times include playing volleyball.